What proof of income do I need to get a mortgage?

 For a residential mortgage application:

-- And proof of your ID
+And you'll also need proof of your ID.

-A lender will contact your employer for
+A lender may also contact your employer for:

-- Confirmation of your salary and bonuses
+- confirmation of your salary and bonuses

 In the past, it was considered that anything but a full-time (permanent) contract would be a bar to getting a mortgage.

-You will usually need to provide:
+You'll usually need to provide: